 We look forward to seeing pictures of all you commuters around the world!

 Designer Style - Heads Will Turn!

-Each Peace Dreamer is a high end designer bike that is affordably priced.
+Each Peace bike is a high end designer bike that is affordably priced.
 Bikes feature signature styling like matching grips and a vintage saddle, engraved logos, a 3d metal headbadge and the nicest looking Schwalbe Fat Frank Balloon Tires in brown or cream.
 The Diamond Frame model comes with a unique, retro style string coat guard.
 Bikes are available in three designer colors.

 For fashion biking enthusiasts, we also offer designer packages that include extra fashion accessories.

 Pothole proof balloon tires, a spring-loaded saddle and comfortable grips, road-absorbing frame design and an upright seating position are just a few features that make Peace bikes the perfect choice for comfort ride seekers.
 See a full overview of our comfort bikes features.